rahmasmaoui/rahmasmaoui/README.md

 # Hi 👋, I'm Rahma Smaoui

-🎓 TIC / IoT Student at ENET'Com
+🎓 3rd Year ICT / IoT Student at ENET'Com
 💡 Interested in Embedded Systems, IoT, Electronics & Artificial Intelligence

 ## 👩🏻‍💻 About Me

-I'm an Information and Communication Technologies student specializing in IoT.
+I'm a third-year Information and Communication Technologies student specializing in IoT.

 I'm interested in building projects that combine electronics, embedded systems, IoT and AI.

-🚗 I completed an internship at KPIT, working on an AI-powered Driver Behavior Monitoring System, with a focus on machine learning, CAN data, MQTT communication, and automotive software technologies.
+🚗 I completed a summer internship in the automotive industry, working on an AI-powered Driver Behavior Monitoring System, with a focus on Machine Learning, CAN data, MQTT communication, and automotive software technologies.

 ## 🛠️ Tech Stack